upros/brski-cloud/draft-friel-anima-brski-cloud.md

 ### Option 3: Voucher includes EST domain

 The Voucher includes the EST domain to use for EST enroll.
 It is assumed services are accessed at that domain too.
-As trust is already established via the Voucher, the pledge does a full TLS handshake against the local RA.
+As trust is already established via the Voucher, the pledge does a full TLS handshake against the local RA indicated by the voucher response.

 ~~~
 +--------+            +-----------+              +----------+